joeltennant/Jekyll-and-Docker-Compose/README.md

 develop your jekyll site without installing Ruby and can develop it from computer to computer with a consistent environment.
 This is particularly helpful for Windows users.

+## Why Use Docker

+Docker containers provide a consistent environment accross different computers.
+For the non-Ruby developer, it means you don't have to install Ruby on Rails to your system to make your site.
+This is a great option for Windows users who don't want to deal with Ruby.

 ## Getting Started

 #### Prerequisites